How To Shutdown Linux

 Command Line:

-Graphical Interface: Open the system menu (often found in the top-right corner), click the power button, and choose “Shut Down.”
+Graphical Interface Go to the System menu (often located in the upper-right corner) then click the power button and select “Shut Down.”

 Debian